indiefun/chat-gpt/docs/faq-en.md

 ## What is a proxy and how to use it?
 Due to IP restrictions of OpenAI, China and some other countries/regions cannot directly connect to OpenAI API and need to go through a proxy.
 You can use a proxy server (forward proxy) or a pre-configured OpenAI API reverse proxy.
 - Forward proxy example: VPN ladder.
 In the case of docker deployment, set the environment variable HTTP_PROXY to your proxy address (http://address:port).
 - Reverse proxy example: You can use someone else's proxy address or set it up for free through Cloudflare.
-Set the project environment variable BASE_URL to your proxy address.
+Set the project environment variable OPENAI_URL to your proxy address.

 ## Can I deploy it on a server in China?
 It is possible but there are issues to be addressed: